 The site is surrounded by habitat suitable for commuting and foraging bats.
 There is potential for disturbance to bats if the works are left unmitigated.
-Therefore, depending on the time of year when works are scheduled to take place, an appropriate a monitoring strategy will be devised.
-During winter months bat activity would be low therefore monitoring would not be appropriate.

-However, if the works are scheduled during the summer months (April to October inclusive) then an appropriate monitoring plan should be devised to determine if the development is having adverse impacts on local bat populations, in accordance with condition 17 of planning approval WSCC/040/17/BA.
+Therefore, a monitoring strategy will be followed to determine if the development is having adverse impacts on local bat populations, in accordance with condition 17 of planning approval WSCC/040/17/BA.
 These monitoring surveys will be undertaken in accordance with best practice guidelines, one per season in the bat active months (April to October inclusive).
-One survey will be undertaken in spring, One in summer and one in Autumn.
+One survey will be undertaken prior to works commencing to provide additional baseline data, the second will commence during works on site and the third on completion of the works.
 If, through the results of these surveys, it is thought that there is an adverse effect to local bat populations arising as a result of the development, then it will be reported to the relevant site operators and the Minerals Planning Authority.
 Mitigation works would need to be implemented immediately to reduce these impacts where applicable.